-Qualified users can apply for at least 2 and up to 70 million CPU hours and/or 1 million GPU hours per project on HoreKa.
-Management of the project proposals is performed using the JARDS project management platform.
-After finalizing a proposal via JARDS, the applications have to be printed, signed and a scanned copy has to be sent to firstname.lastname@example.org.
+Any qualified prinicipal investigator can submit a proposal by using the JARDS project management platform.
+After finalizing a proposal via JARDS, the application form has to be printed, signed and a scanned copy has to be sent to firstname.lastname@example.org.

 Estimating the amount of resources needed¶

-It can be hard to estimate how many resources (CPU hours / GPU hours) your project will need.
-The easiest way to find out is to apply for a test project before handing in the proposal for a full project.
+It can be hard to estimate how many resources (CPU core hours / GPU hours) your project will need.
+The easiest way to find out is to apply for a NHR test project before handing in the proposal for a NHR normal or large project.

 Please keep in mind that individual compute nodes on HoreKa are always assigned to a single job exclusively.
 Please calculcate your resource consumption with 76 CPU cores per node, and not 152 CPU threads per node (see the Project accounting page).